Video Game Devs Category

 First I have filled out a W7 based on the way that most people would use them:

 The assumption in that form is that your country falls into a “tax treaty” zone.
 See this page Table 1, Column 12 – Copyright Royalties, Other, and Footnotes).
 If your country has a 0 in that field you are in a tax treaty country.
 If you are not in a tax treaty country, the US will unfortunately withhold your money and you must file a US tax return.
 I can touch on that in a later post.

 For the section of the W7 (section H) that requires your country’s article number.
 You can find that here:

 Search for your country, click on it, find “income tax treaty”, click on it, find “Royalties”, notate the article number on the W7

 You must include identification with the W7 when you mail it in.
-Ideally send in a Properly Notarized color copy of your passport, the notary MUST be properly licensed or from a United States Consulate.
-If you can’t find a notary, you will have to mail in the original passport.
+As if November 2013 you will have to mail in the original passport.
 I would recommend using a courier so they do not lose the passport.
 You will get the passport back, the US is pretty good about that.

 - Birth Certificate